ChaosLabsInc/demo-plugins-repo/README.md

 ## <a name="quickstart"></a> Prerequisites

+We assume you have npm installed, if not go to https://nodejs.org/en/download/ and follow the instructions.

 Our command-line tool is written in Typescript.
 Typescript introduces type safety for Javascript.
 Let's install this with the following command.
 - `npm i -g ts-node`
 - Confirm `ts-node` installed correctly by running `ts-node -- help` and verify the help instructions are printed to your terminal.
 - Alchemy API key for mainnet fork access: [Get one here](https://www.alchemy.com/).